Product documentation Docs

 Procedure

-1. Navigate to Workflow > Workflow Editor.
+1. Navigate to All > Workflow > Workflow Editor.

-2. Edit and checkout a workflow.
+2. Edit and check out a workflow.

 3. Select the Workflow Activities menu and select Edit Inputs.